 in the event of a tie between two or more candidates within Paragraph (b), the Secretary shall select the candidate(s) (among those tied) to be elected by drawing lots.

-J.A1.3.7 Members and Alternate Members
+Members and Alternate Members

-J.A1.3.7.1 Except where Paragraphs J.A1.4.3 or J.A1.4.4 apply, the two (2) candidates receiving the greatest number of votes shall be elected as offshore transmission owners’ members and the next two (2) shall be elected as offshore transmission owners’ Alternate members.
+J.A1.31 Except where Paragraphs J.A1.40-44 or J.A1.44-49 apply, the two (2) candidates receiving the greatest number of votes shall be elected as offshore transmission owners’ members and the next two (2) shall be elected as offshore transmission owners’ Alternate members.